geoserver/geoserver/doc/en/docguide/source/workflow.rst

 #.
 Run the following command::

-      make html
+      ant user

-   The resulting HTML pages will be contained in :file:`doc/en/user/build/html`.
+   The resulting HTML pages will be contained in :file:`doc/en/target/user/html`.

 #.
 Watch the output of the above command for any errors and warnings.
 These could be indicative of problems with your markup.
 Please fix any errors and warnings before continuing.